image of bridge

 Kia ora and hello, I'm Karen Vaughan

-I work with people from different professional fields and all walks of life: teams, boards and organisations, and families and individuals.
+Working with families, teams and individuals from different walks of life is a pleasure to me.
 I provide mediation, restorative practice, meeting facilitation and conflict coaching.

-I mediate independently, and for Family Works Resolution Service.
+I mediate independently, as well as for Family Works Resolution Service.
 I serve on the Competence Authority for the Teaching Council.
-And I mediate for the Employee Assistance and Resolution Service at Victoria University of Wellington, where I'm also a consultant, developing restorative engagement schemes and training in restorative practice.
+I also mediate for the Employee Assistance and Resolution Service at Victoria University of Wellington, where I'm also a consultant, developing restorative schemes and educational courses.

-I can help you identify your priorities and make your own decisions in resolving things.
+My approach can help you identify your priorities and make your own decisions.
 And I can help you build longer-term skills for engaging constructively with conflict.

 RI logo resized